September 14, 2020

 If you approach a buyer and they tell you they can’t look at your designs right now, don’t be disheartened.
 These are unprecedented times, and they’re probably just as frustrated as you are about the situation.
 Chances are the buyer is swamped trying to cover for colleagues who are on furlough, or they’re on furlough themselves.

 If the buyer you want to speak to is furloughed, they might not be allowed to meet you until the furlough scheme ends.
-Book a call back for November 2020 and take it from there.
+Book a call back for three months from now, and take it from there.

-We’ve heard reports of buyers postponing all meetings until after lockdown, even when they’re not on furlough.
+We’ve heard reports of buyers postponing all meetings , virtual or otherwise, until after lockdown, even when they’re not on furlough.
 Some people have had to mix childcare with work during lockdown and simply don’t have the time right now.
 While this is understandable, the problem is that none of us really know when “after lockdown” will be.

 You need to give your potential customer a clear reason why they should book a meeting with you today.
 You don’t have to be a silver-tongued sales expert to do this — you just need to show the buyer why they shouldn’t stall for another couple of months.

-If you’re running a special promotion on orders placed before the end of 2020, or if you have sales meetings lined up with other distributors, for instance, you should mention this to the buyer.
+If you’re running a special promotion on orders placed before the end of the financial quarter, or if you have sales meetings lined up with other distributors, for instance, you should mention this to the buyer.
 That way, they’ll know it’s worth talking to you as soon as possible in case they miss out.

 When lockdown started in March 2020, the world turned to Zoom, Skype and other video calling tools overnight.
 But we’re now discovering that video conferencing isn’t always the best format for a sales meeting.